17 Jul Top 7 principles to Design a Career

 Are you feeling confused, uncertain and anxious about how to change your career?
 Or maybe you want to grow your career, but the usual upward and linear career growth path doesn’t excite you?

 Take off your career planning hat and wear the hat of a career designer.
-Instead of waiting to find a perfect job or a perfect career, design your way into a fulfilling career which feels right for you by following our Top 7 Principles to Design a Career.
+Instead of waiting to find a perfect job or a perfect career, design your way into a fulfilling career which feels right for you by following our Top 7 Career Design Principles.

 Realize there is no ‘one perfect’ job